-In connection with the Broadband Spin-Off, we entered into the services agreement (the services agreement) with Liberty Media in November 2014, pursuant to which Liberty Media provides to our company certain administrative and management services, and we pay Liberty Media a monthly management fee, the amount of which is subject to a quarterly review by our audit committee (and at least an annual review by our compensation committee).
-As a result, Liberty Media employees, including our named executive officers other than Mr. Maffei, who is paid certain compensation elements directly by our company pursuant to the amended services agreement (as described below), are typically not separately compensated by our company other than with respect to equity awards with respect to our common stock and with respect to performance-based cash bonuses.
-See "-Elements of 2022 Executive Compensation-Equity Incentive Compensation" and "-Elements of 2022 Executive Compensation-2022 Performance-Based Bonuses" below for information concerning the equity awards granted to and performance-based cash bonuses paid to our named executive officers in 2022.
+In connection with the Broadband Spin-Off, we entered into a services agreement with Liberty Media in November 2014, pursuant to which Liberty Media provides to our company certain administrative and management services, and we pay Liberty Media a monthly management fee, the amount of which is subject to a quarterly review by our audit committee (and at least an annual review by our compensation committee).
+As a result, Liberty Media employees, including our named executive officers other than Mr. Maffei, who was paid certain compensation elements directly by our company pursuant to the amended services agreement (as described below), are typically not separately compensated by our company other than with respect to equity awards with respect to LBRDA, LBRDB and LBRDK (collectively, our common stock) and with respect to performance-based cash bonuses.
+See "-Elements of 2024 Executive Compensation-Equity Incentive Compensation" and "-Elements of 2024 Executive Compensation-2024 Performance-Based Bonuses" below for information concerning the equity awards granted to and performance-based cash bonuses paid to our named executive officers in 2024.

 In December 2019, the services agreement was amended (the amended services agreement) in connection with Liberty Media entering into a new employment arrangement with Mr. Maffei (the 2019 Maffei Employment Agreement).
-Under the amended services agreement, our company establishes, and pays or grants directly to Mr. Maffei, our allocable portion of his annual performance-based cash bonus, his annual equity-based awards and his Upfront Awards (as defined below), and we reimburse Liberty Media for our allocable portion of the other components of Mr. Maffei's compensation, which are described in more detail below in "-Executive Compensation Arrangements-Gregory B. Maffei-2019 Maffei Employment Agreement."
-Under the 2019 Maffei Employment Agreement, Mr. Maffei's compensation was allocated across Liberty Media, and each of our company, Qurate Retail and Liberty TripAdvisor (each a Service Company, or, collectively, the Service Companies) based on two factors, each weighted 50%: (i) the relative market capitalization of each series of stock of each company and (ii) the average of (a) the percentage allocation of time for all Liberty Media employees across all companies and (b) Mr. Maffei's percentage allocation of time across all companies, unless a different allocation method is agreed.
-Our allocable portion of Mr. Maffei's annual compensation was 33% in 2022.
+Under the amended services agreement, for the term of the 2019 Maffei Employment Agreement (which began in December 2019 and ended on December 31, 2024) our company established, and paid or granted directly to Mr. Maffei, our allocable portion of his annual performance-based cash bonus, his annual equity-based awards and his Upfront Awards (as defined below), and we reimbursed Liberty Media for our allocable portion of the other components of Mr. Maffei's compensation, which are described in more detail below in "-Executive Compensation Arrangements-Gregory B. Maffei-2019 Maffei Employment Agreement."
+Under the 2019 Maffei Employment Agreement, Mr. Maffei's compensation was allocated across Liberty Media, and each of our company, QVC Group, Liberty TripAdvisor and, following its split-off from Liberty Media until its change in its management, Atlanta Braves Holdings (each a Service Company, or, collectively, the Service Companies) based on two factors, each weighted 50%; (i) the relative market capitalization of each series of stock of each company and (ii) the average of (a) the percentage allocation of time for all Liberty Media employees across all companies and (b) Mr. Maffei's percentage allocation of time across all companies, unless a different allocation method is agreed.
+Our allocable portion of Mr. Maffei's annual compensation was 23% in 2024.
 The salary, certain perquisite information and other compensation elements of Mr. Maffei that were not paid or granted directly by our company included in the "Summary Compensation Table" below include the portion of his compensation allocable to our company and for which we reimbursed Liberty Media and do not include the portion of his compensation allocable to Liberty Media or any of the other Service Companies.
-For the year ended December 31, 2022, we accrued management fees payable to Liberty Media under the amended services agreement of \$9.8 million, not including the portion of Mr. Maffei's compensation allocable to our company and for which we reimbursed Liberty Media.
+For the year ended December 31, 2024, we accrued management fees payable to Liberty Media under the amended services agreement of \$6.6 million, not including the portion of Mr. Maffei's compensation allocable to our company and for which we reimbursed Liberty Media.